 Five ambient air quality monitoring stations are located in the Wolli Creek area, which collects meteorological and air quality data of the local area.
 The M5 East Motorway has been operating in accordance with the Planning Minister’s approval for the project since it opened in December 2001.

-More information about M5 East air quality is available on the Roads and Maritime M5 East air quality page.
+More information about M5 East air quality is available on the Transport for NSW M5 East air quality page.